-In order for the application to be determined to discourage the proliferation of urban sprawl, the amendment must incorporate development patterns or urban forms that achieve four or more of the following:
+Florida Statute 163.3177(6)(a)9.b provides that if the plan amendment incorporates a development pattern or urban form that achieves four or more of the following eight criterion, it shall be found to discourage the proliferation of urban sprawl:

-(I) Directs or locates economic growth and associated land development to geographic areas of the community in a manner that does not have an adverse impact on and protects natural resources and ecosystems.
+- (I) Directs or locates economic growth and associated land development to geographic areas of the community in a manner that does not have an adverse impact on and protects natural resources and ecosystems. - Yes.

-Yes.
 The amendment seeks to encourage infill development and redevelopment in an already urbanized section of the Martin County.
 The County's shoreline, mangrove and wetland protection policies remain in effect.
 The County's native upland habitat and open space policies for the CRAs remain in effect.
-The amendment discourages the proliferation of urban sprawl.

-(II) Promotes the efficient and cost-effective provision or extension of public infrastructure and services.
+The amendment discourages the proliferation of urban sprawl. - (II) Promotes the efficient and cost-effective provision or extension of public infrastructure and services. - Yes.

-Yes.
 The amendment seeks to encourage infill development and redevelopment in an already urbanized section of the Martin County.
 The amendment encourages a compact, walkable, mixed-use development pattern and therefore provision of public facilities and services can be expected to be cost-efficient.
-The amendment discourages the proliferation of urban sprawl.

-(III) Promotes walkable and connected communities and provides for compact development and a mix of uses at densities and intensities that will support a range of housing choices and a multimodal transportation system, including pedestrian, bicycle, and transit, if available.

-Yes.
-The amendment seeks to facilitate the vision for Martin County's CRA by encouraging compact, walkable, mixed-use development patterns and a range of housing types.
-The amendment discourages the proliferation of urban sprawl.

-(IV) Promotes conservation of water and energy.

-Yes.
-Criterion met to the extent that a compact, walkable urban form contributes to conservation of energy and water.
-The amendment discourages the proliferation of urban sprawl.

-(V) Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils.
+The amendment discourages the proliferation of urban sprawl. - (III) Promotes walkable and connected communities and provides for compact development and a mix of uses at densities and intensities that will support a range of housing choices and a multimodal transportation system, including pedestrian, bicycle, and transit, if available. - Yes.
+The amendment seeks to encourage compact, walkable and bikeable, mixed-use development patterns, with a range of housing types.
+Incremental increases in residential density are allowed.
+The amendment discourages the proliferation of urban sprawl. - (IV) Promotes conservation of water and energy. - Yes.
+Criterion met to the extent that a compact, walkable urban form contributes to conservation of energy and water by encouraging smaller dwellings and smaller lawns that require irrigation.
+The amendment discourages the proliferation of urban sprawl. - (V) Preserves agricultural areas and activities, including silviculture, and dormant, unique, and prime farmlands and soils. - Not Applicable.

-Not Applicable.
 This criterion is irrelevant to this application.

-(VI) Preserves open space and natural lands and provides for public open space and recreation needs.

-Yes.
-The Old Palm City CRA is required to adopt an open space plan and allows development to meet the minimum open space requirements by contributing land or funds for public open space.
-Additionally, Martin County's requirements for preservation of native upland habitat remain in place.
-The amendment discourages the proliferation of urban sprawl.

-(VII) Creates a balance of land uses based upon demands of residential population for the nonresidential needs of an area.
+- (VI) Preserves open space and natural lands and provides for public open space and recreation needs. - Yes.
+The Old Palm City CRA is required to adopt an open space plan and allows development to meet the minimum open space requirements by contributing land or funds for public open space in lieu of providing private open space.
+Additionally, Martin County's requirements for preservation of native upland habitat, wetlands and shorelines remain in place.
+The amendment discourages the proliferation of urban sprawl. - (VII) Creates a balance of land uses based upon demands of residential population for the nonresidential needs of an area. - Yes.

-Yes.
 A mix of commercial and civic uses are permitted within walking distance of many residences.
-The amendment discourages the proliferation of urban sprawl.

-(VIII) Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
+The amendment discourages the proliferation of urban sprawl. - (VIII) Provides uses, densities, and intensities of use and urban form that would remediate an existing or planned development pattern in the vicinity that constitutes sprawl or if it provides for an innovative development pattern such as transit-oriented developments or new towns as defined in s.
 163.3164.